-Approximate date of f commencement of proposed sale to the public: As soon as practicable after this Registration State ement is declared effective.
-If any of the securities box. $\hfill\Box$ s being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 4 15 under the Securities Act of 1933, check the following register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, checkier effective registration statement for the same offering. \Box the following box and list the Securities Act registration effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box on statement for the same offering. \Box and list the Securities Act registration statement number of effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box on statement for the same offering. \Box and list the Securities Act registration statement number of rk whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a sm lerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in l .
-See Large accelerated filer Accelerated filer Non-accelerated filer $oxed{oxed}$ Smaller reporting company Emerging growth company 0 00 h company, indicate by check mark if the registrant has elected not to use the extended transition pered pursuant to Section $7(a)(2)(B)$ of the Securities Act. \square iod for complying with any new or revised financial
+Approximate date of commencement of proposed sale to the public: As soon as practicable after this Registration Statement is declared effective.
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. 🗆

+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer X Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall threafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.